flipay/code-challenges/challenge-mobile.md

 ## Our Expectation

-We expected to see the production-leveled code with proper testing.
+We expect to see the maintainable code with proper testing so that we can expand to test more.
 We have no development time requirement, so you can take a reasonable time to work on this challenge to show us your capability.

 And we value these principles in the development.